Assistant Professor of Anthropology and of Social Sciences in the College

 Manuscripts in Preparation

-2019 After Servitude: Indigenous Refusal and the Undoing of Property in Revolutionary Bolivia.
-Book manuscript (to be submitted in February 2020).
+2020 After Servitude: Indigenous Refusal and the Undoing of Property in Revolutionary Bolivia.
+Book manuscript (to be submitted for review in March 2020).

 Manuscripts in Progress

-2019 Just Documents?
+2020 Just Documents?
 Property, Possession, and the Postcolonial Archive.
-Book project.
+Archival-ethnographic book project.

-2019 On Fire: Kawsay as Earth Politics in Post-Blaze Bolivia.
+2020 On Fire: Kawsay (Life) as Earth Politics in Post-Blaze Bolivia.
 Book and collaborative media project.